algb12/UDPGeolocate/README.md

 ### Installing Tcl/Tk (necessary on some Linux distributions)
 If you use UDPGeolocate on Linux, then you may find that it doesn't run due to a lacking Tk/Tcl library.
 The installation process is different for every package manager.

-On Ubuntu, for instance, to install Tcl/Tk for Python 2.x and 3.x using `apt-get`, run the following command:
+On Ubuntu, for instance, to install Tcl/Tk for Python 2.x using `apt-get`, run the following command:

-`sudo apt-get install python-tk python3-tk`
+`sudo apt-get install python-tk`

 ### Installing Python3 on OS X/macOS (optional)
 By default, OS X/macOS comes with Python 2.x (`python`), which needs no further adjustments for UDPGeolocate to run.

-If, for whatever reason, you prefer Python 3.x (`python3`) on OS X/macOS instead, then install it from the [official Python website](https://www.python.org/).

 ### Downloading UDPGeolocate
 Obviously, this script has to be downloaded in order to be used.
 Simply download a .ZIP of this repository, extract it, and you're good to go!